Bekkelien/eth_miner_alarm/README.md

 ### ehtermine.py for active workers warning

+Note
-Note that if we can't send email it will crash, add inn retry on send email
+* That if we can't send email it will crash, add inn retry on send email
+* Datetime is now for every print, make a function in the future

 ```python
 WORKERS = 4